 If you are fortunate enough to have a significant amount of savings and investments, you could invest your money with the aim of living of the returns that your investments produce.

-For many this is a great way to pay for residential care home fees, as it offers flexibility and stability for the future without loans or the prospect of selling property to finance care.
+For many this is a great way to pay for residential care home fees, as it offers flexibility and stability for the future without any or only small loans or the prospect of selling property to finance care.

 It can also be incredibly simple.
 In essence it involves using any savings you may have built up in a bank or building society or any cash you may have available through your pension pot to pay for residential care home fees or home care costs.